Nebraska Inheritance Tax

 • the spouse of any of the people listed above.

-Others pay 18% tax after $10,000.
-Any person or organization that doesn't fall within these categories owes inheritance tax on amounts over $10,000.
-The tax rate is 18%.
+Others pay 15% tax after $25,000.
+Any person or organization that doesn't fall within the above categories owes inheritance tax on amounts over $25,000.
+The tax rate is 15%.
+For a person who died before January 1, 2023, the exemption is only $10,000, and the tax rate is 18%.
 (Neb.
-Rev. Stat.
-Ann. § 77-2006.)
+Rev. Stat. § 77-2006 (2024).)

 Property That Is Exempt From Nebraska Inheritance Tax

-• Certain payments from employee benefits plans
+• certain payments from employee benefits plans

-• Money from the estate that immediate family members are entitled to under the homestead allowance or family maintenance allowance.
+• money from the estate that immediate family members are entitled to under the homestead allowance or family maintenance allowance.

 Filing the Nebraska Inheritance Tax Return and Paying the Tax

 It's the responsibility of the executor of the estate (if there's a will) or the administrator or personal representative (if there's no will) to file a Nebraska inheritance tax return if one is required.
 The executor generally collects the tax from the inheritors who owe it.
-Even if several inheritors owe tax, only one return is necessary.
-Tax payments must be made within 12 months of the date of death.
-Executors will often seek the advice of an experienced local attorney to file the return.
+If the deceased person also had a trust, the trustee will be responsible for collecting inheritance taxes from beneficiaries of the trust.
+(Neb.
+Rev. Stat. § 77-2011 (2024).)

 Ready to create your will?